-Wai Koa Loop Trail Info
+Access to Stone Dam from Wai Koa Loop Trail

-What to Bring on the Trail
+What to bring on the trail:

-Stone Dam History
+Historic Stone Dam

 In the 1800s, Kilauea Sugar Plantation went through a period of intensive projects--such as building the first railroad in Hawaii and Stone Dam.
 Even though Kauai is one of the wettest spots on Earth, there wasn't enough water for the thirsty sugar cane in Kilauea.
 The solution was building a series of reservoirs, aqueducts, ditches, and dams to service the sugar fields, town drinking water and field workers.